Cray-HPE/docs-csm/operations/network/management_network/aruba/upgrade.md

 ## Example of Updating Software via TFTP

-> **NOTE:** If the new software is already pre-staged, call the image bank where the new image is located instead of using the tftp.
+> **NOTE:** If the new software is already pre-staged, call the image bank where the new image is located instead of using the TFTP.

 ```text
 switch# vsx update-software tftp://192.168.1.1/XL.10.0x.xxxx vrf mgmt